sammuelyee/docs/cartodb-editor.md

 ### Visualization privacy options

-When you are creating your CartoDB visualization, you may also edit who is able to access the visualization.
+When you are creating your CartoDB visualization, you may also edit who is able to access to it.
 In order to edit these settings, click on the padlock from the map created on the “Visualizations” section of your CartoDB dashboard.
 Here you will also be able to delete your visualization or lock it to prevent any accidentally change in the future.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/padlock.png' | prepend: site.baseurl }}" alt="Privacy settings in your visualization" /></p>